 This year is proving to be quite a year.
 As we all know, a new virus has messed up our lives.
 Tourism has been particularly hit.
 Though we all love to travel, aren’t we all a bit scared?
 Granted, the best way to stay safe is to limit traveling as much as possible.
 However, we are lucky to live in Athens, close to some of the world’s nicest beaches and islands.
 Greece is one of the safest places to be right now.
-Both the government and the Greeks reacted on time and efficiently back in February.
+Both the government and the Greeks reacted on time and efficiently back in February and again in November last year.
 Therefore, the country suffered one of the lowest infection rates in Europe.
-Having tackled the virus successfully, we are happy to report that it’s safe to travel to Greece in 2020.
-Here are our 10 reasons why you should travel to Greece right now.
+Having tackled the virus successfully, we are happy to report that it’s safe to travel to Greece in 2021.
+Here are our 10 reasons why you should travel to Greece this year.

 Is it Safe to Travel to Greece Right Now?